tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 for privacy reasons.
 However, sharing this subnet, while detrimental to privacy, can result in better targeted DNS resolutions.

-Adaptive DNS splits DoH queries up into two sets: those made to Designated DoH Servers, and those made to Oblivious DoH servers.
+Adaptive DNS splits DoH queries into two sets: those made to Designated DoH Servers, and those made to Oblivious DoH servers.
 Oblivious queries are sensitive for privacy, and can encounter performance degradation as a result of not using the client subnet.
 Queries to designated DoH servers, on the other hand, are sent directly by clients, so